beberlei/zf-doctrine/README.markdown

 For the other two project styles you have to make sure that the `Zend_Loader_Autoloader` or any other PSR-0 compatible loader points to the `library` directories correctly.

+## Generating the Database Tables

+Now that we have an existing model we can create the database from it calling:

+    zf build-project doctrine --reload

+This drops the database, re-creates it with tables and loads possible fixture data located in the `applications/config/fixtures`.

 ## Using Migrations